 2014 Film “Chef”

-2014 saw the release of a film called Chef, which I confess I have not yet seen.
-This film is definitely on my list of films to watch!
+2014 saw the release of a film called Chef, which I absolutely adored!
 In the film, a prominent chef quits his job at a prestigious LA restaurant.
 He then ends up in Miami where he then starts a food truck business.
-He ends up selling Cubanos…not sure how the story progresses and ends but hope to find out soon!
+He ends up selling Cubanos.
+I highly recommend you watch this film to see how his food truck business turns out!

 The Cubano’s Ingredients

 So the Cubano has a pretty simple list of ingredients: